 The Spotlight

+Every now and then, a student film lands with the weight of something far bigger.
+Contretemps, created at the renowned French animation school Gobelins, is one of those rare short films that stays with you long after the credits roll.
 The setup is deceptively simple: Anna lives with severe OCD.
 Her daily life is organized to the point of paralysis — every detail is controlled, every movement rehearsed.
 That fragile balance is shattered when her sister Maeve forgets a piece of her clarinet.
 For Anna, returning it means stepping into a world that feels chaotic, threatening, and painfully out of control.
+And what follows is a stunning portrayal of internal struggle.

 The filmmakers — Laurine Baille, Gabriel Gérard, Lise Légier, Chloé Maingé, and Claire Sun — take a very real condition and find the perfect visual language to express it.
 Anna’s fears aren’t explained.
 They’re felt.
 They emerge in flashes: eyes in the shadows, pulsating shapes, a sense of being watched, swallowed, undone.
 We’ve seen metaphors like this before — monsters representing illness or trauma — but Contretemps handles it with subtlety and a slow, relentless crescendo that pulls you in, breath by breath.